 The Invisalign Process

-At the lab, the impressions are translated into three-dimensional images, and the technicians program these into a computer system.
-This system is designed to map out a set of very precise movements for your teeth to bring them into ideal alignment.
+At the lab, the impressions are scanned into their computer system.
+Instructions about how your teeth are to be moved and the final results are also programmed into the computer, which will then map out a set of very precise movements to bring your teeth into ideal alignment.
 Then the computer manufactures a complete set of aligners to bring these movements about.

 Wearing the Invisible Aligners

-Once the aligners arrive, Dr. Murphree will instruct you how to use them, and you will snap in the first set.
+Once the aligners arrive, you will be instructed how to use them, and you will snap in the first set.
 The first thing you will notice is that they feel like they don’t fit right.
 This is normal.
 They are already exerting gentle pressure to move your teeth into a different position.
 This only takes a few days, and you’ll continue to wear the aligners for about two weeks to stabilize them.

-You’ll continue to visit Dr. Murphree occasionally, so he can monitor your progress and address any problems, but these appointments will be fewer and less involved than they would be with traditional braces.
-More importantly, your new smile will only take about six months to a year instead of two or three years.
+You’ll continue with office visits every few weeks to monitor your progress and address any problems, but these appointments will be fewer and less involved than they would be with traditional braces.
+More importantly, your new smile will only take about a year instead of two or three years.

 Pros and Cons of Invisalign